shiroco/CP2K-GRRM/README.md

 2. Prepare template for CP2K input

 A template for CP2K input files is necessary.
 The file name (e.g., cp2k.tmp) has to be specified in the GRRM input file (see above).

+Write this setting in the &FORCE_EVAL section:

+	  &PRINT
+	   &GRRM
+	    filename =xxx
+	   &END GRRM
+	  &END PRINT

+See https://manual.cp2k.org/trunk/CP2K_INPUT/FORCE_EVAL/PRINT/GRRM.html and the sample template for more details.

 Geometry data of the template is replaced with that from GRRM-output.